 The pilot training schedule must be coordinated directly with the training center in order to ensure that your requirements are met.
 You will receive written confirmation of the finalized date.
 Pilot transition and recurrent courses are scheduled on a first come, first served basis.
-A confirmation letter from MDHI Customer Training is also required to confirm your reservation.
+A confirmation letter from MDH Customer Training is also required to confirm your reservation.

-Completion standards: MDHI flight training does not give a customer a new airman's certificate or rating.
+Completion standards: MDH flight training does not give a customer a new airman's certificate or rating.
 Pilot competence is based on meeting the requirements outlined in the Practical Test Standards for the type of rating held.
 Pilots who successfully complete both ground and flight instruction will receive a certificate of completion for the course attended.

 Pilot Training Requirements

 Before transition or recurrent training begins, customers must provide proof of the following:

 - A valid helicopter rating (minimum of a private rotorcraft rating) and current medical certificate.

 Transition Flight Course

 Transition training familiarizes appropriately rated helicopter pilots with MD500, MD520N, MD530, MD600, and MD 902 Explorer helicopter systems and operation.